coronawhatnow/coronawhatnow.com/usa/newyork/newyork/newyork.md

 - [EnergyShare Program](https://www.coned.com/en/accounts-billing/payment-plans-assistance/help-paying-your-bill)

-- Per their website: If you&#39;re a residential customer with an active disconnect notice, you may qualify for up to $200 toward your bill once every five years.
+- Per their website: If you're a residential customer with an active disconnect notice, you may qualify for up to $200 toward your bill once every five years.
 To qualify, you must have made at least one payment toward your bill and be eligible for government financial assistance and/or meet federal Home Energy Assistance Program (HEAP) income guidelines.

 - Seniors (Over the age of 62) or have a permanent disability: